1. I initially thought that the Banana shire would be filled with fields of delicious yellow fruit bearing palms

 However, I quickly discovered that the name “Banana” has nothing to do with the fruit and everything to do with a handsome lead bullock called “Banana”.
 When the Bullock died, he was taken to a nearby gully, which was named “Banana’s Gully”.
 A settlement grew up that took the name of the gully and became the site of the original shire headquarters in 1862.
 The Banana Shire is named after that township of Banana and is the geographical and historical heart of the shire.

 2. The Banana shire is home to one of Australia’s last Gold Rush towns called Cracow, which remains an abandoned ghost town.

-With a population of 39 people, the main building and business that still operates is the Cracow Pub, owned by the famous Fred Brophy who is the founder of the Boxing tents.
-There is also an interesting Mining Heritage Centre offering 3 concrete padded sites with access to water and bathroom facilities.
+With a population of less than 50, the main building and business that still operates is the Cracow Pub, owned by the famous Fred Brophy who is the founder of the Boxing tents.
+There is also an interesting Mining Heritage Centre offering three concrete padded sites with access to water and bathroom facilities.